 Bone Hairpipe history is long in North America.
 Thousands of years before Bone Hairpipe became popular, tube shaped beads, often tapered at both ends, were used as decorative elements by the Native Americans of North America.
 Some of the earliest tube beads were made from conch shells and were highly valued.
 Tube beads were also made from bird bones and copper during the prehistoric period.
 Continue reading Bone Hairpipe History

 When Europeans first encountered turkeys in America, they incorrectly identified the birds as a type of guinea fowl (birds which were thought to typically come from the country of Turkey.)
 The name of the North American bird then became “turkey fowl”, which was then shortened to turkey.
-Wild turkey is native to Northern Mexico to Eastern United States.
+Wild turkey is native to North American in an area ranging from Northern Mexico to the Eastern United States.
 The wild turkey nearly disappeared in the early 1900s due to over hunting and clearing for farmland.
 Continue reading Turkey Feathers History

 Jingle Cones are metal discs that are rolled to create a cone shape, with one end narrower than the other.
 They have been traditionally used by Native Americans to sew on women’s dresses that are worn for the Jingle Dress Dance.
 These metal cones make a jingling sound when the dancer moves.
 Continue reading Jingle Cones